 3. Oil Warning Light

 Pull over and shut the engine off.
 If there’s enough oil in the system to drive home, you may want to try, but use extreme caution.
-A rear main seal leak that is causing rapid oil loss can lead to engine failure and permanent damage.
+A rear main seal leak that causes rapid oil loss can lead to engine failure and permanent damage.

 4. Oil on Underbody

 The oil that is leaking from the rear main seal will start to pool on the bell housing of the engine and transmission.
 With blowback, the oil saturation might be on the underbody of the vehicle.